JakubCzarnik/Project-Descriptions/Deep ML Framework (EN)/readme.md

 # Fundamentals of **Deep Machine Learning**.
 The main goal of this project is to demonstrate my knowledge and understanding of key algorithms that are the basis of ready-made deep machine learning libraries, such as **TensorFlow** and **PyTorch**.
 I can also implement these algorithms from scratch, using only the most basic tools, such as **Numpy** in **Python**, for fast calculations.
-I believe that this knowledge facilitates the understanding of frequently occurring problems in this field and better hyperparameter tuning.
+I believe that this knowledge facilitates understanding of frequently occurring problems in this field and a deeper understanding of how to adjust hyperparameters.
 All algorithms, functions, derivatives, and activations have been implemented from scratch.

 ## Implementation of Key Classes